drupalconnect/dafcu-site-audit/caching.md

 # Caching

 Views and block caching do not appear to be fully utilized *(expand)*.
-Page compression and caching is enabled.
-JavaScript and CSS aggregation and compression are enabled.
+Drupal core caching methods are all implemented which is good but the Minimum Cache Lifetime should be set to none at admin/config/development/performance.
+Also, consider the alternative caching back-ends below.

 * [Caching Backends](caching_backends.md)